sanjanb/Pranayama-reduces-BP-or-Not/README.md

 | SVM                 | 50%      | Not very reliable in this dataset          |
 | Naive Bayes         | 100%     | Best performer                             |

+# Analyzing the Impact of Pranayama on Blood Pressure

+This project investigates whether practicing pranayama has a significant impact on reducing systolic and diastolic blood pressure based on the provided dataset.

+## Project Process

+The project follows a standard machine learning workflow:

+1.  **Data Loading:** The dataset is loaded from a CSV file into a pandas DataFrame.
+2.  **Data Exploration:** The dataset is explored to understand its structure, identify key variables, visualize distributions, and check for missing values.
+3.  **Data Preparation:** The data is prepared for model training by scaling the features.
+4.  **Data Splitting:** The data is split into training and testing sets to evaluate model performance.
+5.  **Model Training:** Several regression models (Linear Regression, Random Forest, Support Vector Machine, Gaussian Process) are trained to predict systolic and diastolic blood pressure.
+6.  **Model Evaluation:** The initial models are evaluated using metrics such as R-squared, Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).
+7.  **Model Optimization:** Hyperparameter tuning is performed on the Random Forest model using GridSearchCV to find the best parameters for improved performance.
+8.  **Model Evaluation (Optimized):** The optimized Random Forest models are evaluated on the test set using the same metrics.

+## Data Analysis

+### Data Characteristics

+The dataset contains 264 entries with no missing values.
+The relevant features for this analysis are:

+*   `Systolic BP`: Systolic blood pressure
+*   `Diastolic BP`: Diastolic blood pressure
+*   `Sex_Men`: Binary variable indicating male sex
+*   `Sex_Women`: Binary variable indicating female sex
+*   `Pranayama`: A variable representing pranayama practice (likely a binary indicator or a measure of practice).

+The data exploration phase included:

+*   Displaying descriptive statistics (`df.describe()`).
+*   Checking data types (`df.info()`).
+*   Visualizing the distributions of 'Systolic BP', 'Diastolic BP', and 'Pranayama' using histograms.
+*   Calculating and visualizing the correlation matrix using a heatmap.
+*   Analyzing the relationship between 'Pranayama' and blood pressure using box plots.

+### Model Performance

+**Initial Model Evaluation:**

+The initial evaluation of the trained models revealed poor predictive performance for systolic blood pressure, with all models yielding negative R-squared values on the test set.
+For diastolic blood pressure, Linear Regression and Random Forest showed slightly better, albeit low, positive R-squared values.

+**Optimized Random Forest Model Evaluation:**

+After hyperparameter tuning using GridSearchCV, the Random Forest models were evaluated.

+*   **Systolic Blood Pressure:** The optimized Random Forest model still performed poorly, indicated by a negative R-squared value.
+*   **Diastolic Blood Pressure:** The optimized Random Forest model showed a marginal improvement with a low positive R-squared value.

+The best hyperparameters found for the Random Forest model for both systolic and diastolic blood pressure prediction were `{'max_depth': None, 'max_features': 'sqrt', 'min_samples_leaf': 1, 'min_samples_split': 2, 'n_estimators': 200}`.

+## Summary and Conclusions

+Based on the analysis conducted with the provided dataset, the impact of pranayama on blood pressure reduction remains **unclear**.
+The trained models, including the optimized Random Forest model, exhibited limited predictive ability for both systolic and diastolic blood pressure.
+This suggests that the current dataset and the chosen modeling approach are not sufficient to establish a clear and statistically significant relationship between pranayama practice and blood pressure reduction.

+### Insights and Next Steps

+To further investigate the potential impact of pranayama on blood pressure, consider the following steps:

+*   **Explore Alternative Models:** Experiment with other regression algorithms or more advanced machine learning techniques that might be better suited for this type of data and relationship.
+*   **Feature Engineering:** Investigate the possibility of creating new features or transforming existing ones to better capture the relationship between pranayama and blood pressure.
+This could include interaction terms between features or polynomial features.
+*   **Acquire More Data:** A larger and potentially more diverse dataset with more detailed information about pranayama practice (e.g., frequency, duration, type of pranayama) and other relevant health factors could provide more conclusive insights.
+*   **Consider Domain Expertise:** Consult with medical professionals or experts in yoga and pranayama to gain insights into potential confounding factors or important variables that might be missing from the current dataset.
+*   **Statistical Significance Testing:** While regression models provide predictive insights, consider incorporating statistical significance testing (e.g., t-tests or ANOVA) to determine if the observed differences in blood pressure between groups who practice pranayama and those who do not are statistically significant.

 ![image](/assets/compae.png)

 ### 4. Observations